Can ChatGPT Forecast Stock Price Movements? Return Predictability and Large Language Models

+In this section, we discuss how we prompt ChatGPT to extract information from news headlines and illustrate it with an example.

-Prompts are critical in guiding ChatGPT's responses to specific tasks and queries.
-A prompt is a short piece of text that provides context and instructions for ChatGPT to generate a response.
+A prompt is a short text that provides context and instructions for ChatGPT to generate a response.
 The prompt can be as simple as a single sentence or as complex as a paragraph or more, depending on the nature of the task.

-The prompt serves as the starting point for ChatGPT's response generation process.
-The model uses the information contained in the prompt to generate a relevant and contextually appropriate response.
-This process involves analyzing the syntax and semantics of the prompt, generating a series of possible responses, and selecting the most appropriate one based on various factors, such as coherence, relevance, and grammatical correctness.

-Prompts are essential for enabling ChatGPT to perform a wide range of language tasks, such as language translation, text summarization, question answering, and even generating coherent and human-like text.
-They allow the model to adapt to specific contexts and generate responses tailored to the user's needs.
-Moreover, prompts can be customized to perform specific tasks in different domains, such as finance, healthcare, or customer support.
+Prompts enable ChatGPT to perform a wide range of language tasks, such as language translation, text summarization, question answering, and even generating coherent and human-like text.
+They allow the model to adapt to specific contexts, generate responses tailored to the user's needs, and perform tasks in different domains.

 We use the following prompt in our study and apply it to the publicly available headlines.